effectfully-ou/sketches/a-law-breaking-hack/README.md

 (note the `(3,False)` in the final line).
 I.e. if a part of `lastIsFalse` is forced at some point, it's going to stay the same if `lastIsFalse` is used again in the same program or GHCi session (all previous examples were separate GHCi sessions) due to`lastIsFalse` being a [CAF](https://stackoverflow.com/questions/8330756/what-are-super-combinators-and-constant-applicative-forms).

 Don't do any of that at home.

-If you liked the post and appreciate the effort, consider [sponsoring](https://github.com/sponsors/effectfully-ou) this blog (starts from 1$).